aoxrud-ww/web-accessibility-tips/README.md

 By following this approach, the focus will be moved after the `<a>` so be primed for the next `Tab` keypress.

-**Beware** that moving focus is only affective for keyboard navigation.
+**Beware** that moving focus is only effective for keyboard navigation.
 The screen reader virtual cursor will not be impacted by this approach.

 # Layout and the Tab Order

 We can specify the `tabindex` of each element in a page by assigning a number that indicates their tab order.
-However, that approach is hard to maintain, specially in a dynamic page.
+However, that approach is hard to maintain, especially in a dynamic page.

 A more forgiving way is to let the browser dictate the tab order.
 The tab order often follows the html structure:
 ```html